 ABC Reading Eggs covers all five components of reading, making sure children are equipped with the skills they need to become successful readers with strong literacy skills.
 Get your FREE trial now!

 Learning to read is one of the most important skills children can learn.
 When your child takes their first steps in their learning to read journey, it’s important to keep in mind the five essential components of reading that every child needs in order to grow into a confident and fluent reader.
+These five components are the basis of the science of reading.

 There are many fun, play-based activities you can do at home to build your child’s skills in these five core areas of reading.